zuixjs/cdnjs/README.md

 ## Adding a new or updating an existing library

-cdnjs relies on user-submitted pull requests and automatic updating via `npm` to populate and update libraries.
+cdnjs relies on user-submitted pull requests and automatic updating via `npm` or `git` repository to populate and update libraries.

-To add a new library, or update an existing library outside of `npm`, start by [forking the cdnjs repo](https://github.com/cdnjs/cdnjs/fork) to your own GitHub account.
+To add a new library, or update an existing library outside of `npm`/`git`, start by [forking the cdnjs repo](https://github.com/cdnjs/cdnjs/fork) to your own GitHub account.

 If you're adding/modifying outside of the GitHub browser interface, for example on the command line or with the GitHub desktop application, you will need to additionally install `node` locally.
 For more information on installing `node`, please refer to [nodejs.org](https://nodejs.org).